Ayanprogrammer11/wordle/README.md

 # Wordle Clone in React

-A simple Wordle game clone built with React.
+Wordle game clone built with React.
 This project is a fun and interactive way to test your vocabulary skills by guessing a five-letter word within six attempts.

 ## Features

 - **Interactive Gameplay**: Users can guess the word by typing letters, and the game provides feedback by changing the colors of the tiles.
-- **Responsive Design**: Optimized for both desktop and mobile devices. (_TODO_)
+- **Responsive Design**: Optimized for both desktop and mobile devices.
 - **Word Validation**: Ensures that the guessed words are valid five-letter words.
-- **Game Logic**: Includes win/loss conditions and displays appropriate messages. (_TODO_)
+- **Game Logic**: Includes win/loss conditions

 ## Demo